DynamicCE/veryLittleApps/README.md

 # veryLittleApps
-these are my micro projects, they are not important
+these are my micro projects, there is no big deal.